jldevezas/jldevezas.github.io/src/content/blog/jupyter_on_wsl.md

 # The Solution

-1. The VM has a Windows-accessible IP though, so we can listen on that IP instead.
+1. The VM has a Windows-accessible IP, so we can listen on that IP instead.
 2. It's possible to open the default Windows browser from WSL, using [wslu](https://wslutiliti.es/wslu/).

 ## Setting up Jupyter to listen on the WSL IP

-Edit `~/.jupyter/jupyter_notebook_config.py`:
+Edit `~/.jupyter/jupyter_notebook_config.py` to include the following lines:

 ```python
 import subprocess